lust2k/praat_scripts/README.md

 ### tabulate_vowel_data.praat

-- Extracts and tabulates segment data (duration, formants, intensity) from an interval tier.
+**Purpose:** Extract and tabulate segment data from an interval tier.

+**Input:**
+- sound_file - Sound file (.wav)
+- vowel_tier - Interval tier containing annotated vowels - or other segments
+- context_tier - Interval tier containing annotated context, such as syllables, moras, words or sentences (leave at 0 to ignore; if a positive value is assigned, the final output will include context data and relative vowel duration)
+-	padding - padding (%) to the first and last data points (if padding = 0, first and last points will be exactly at segment start and end; if say padding = 5, first point will be at 5% and last at 95%)
+-	formants - Number of formants
+-	formant_ceiling - Formant ceiling (Hz)

 > Requires an input **sound** file.
-A TextGrid with the annotated segments must be named after the input Sound file and located in the same folder (Praat standard).
-Originally meant for vowels but it can be used to get these basic data from any segments.
+The script looks for a TextGrid with the same name as the Sound file and located in the same folder.

-Optionally, uses interquartile range (IQR) to identify outliers in the lists of formant values (usually mistakes in annotation or Praat errors) and calculates normal averages.
-With these averages, formats data to [NORM](https://lingtools.uoregon.edu/norm/index.php) standards.
+**Data collection and preprocessing:**

+For each non-empty interval in `vowel_tier`, extracts duration and intensity, formants and pitch (fundamental frequency) from five data points (segment start, 25%, middle, 75%, end).
+The five pitch values are combined with the maximum pitch value in a list ordered by time, and written as a pipe-separated string in a single column labeled `pitch_contour`.

+Unless `preprocessing` is unchecked, tags outlier formant values using interquartile range (undefined values are set to -1) and calculates normal averages for F1, F2 and F3.
+Optionally, formats data to [NORM](https://lingtools.uoregon.edu/norm/index.php) standards using these averages.

+**Output:**
+- Tab-separated text file (.txt) containing the following data: vowel label, vowel duration (ms), intensity (dB), formants (Hz) and pitch/F0 (Hz) at each point
+- (OPTIONAL) norm_outfile - Tab-separated text file (.txt) formatted to NORM standards

 ### move_boundaries.praat

-- Moves all boundaries in specified tier(s) to the nearest zero crossing.
+**Purpose:** Adjust interval boundaries in a TextGrid.
+It moves all boundaries on specified tier(s) to the nearest zero crossing.

+**Input:**
+- sound_file - Sound file (.wav)
+- interval_tier - Interval tier to be processed (0 = all tiers)
+- replace_tier - If false, the original tier(s) will be preserved in the output file; otherwise, tiers are replaced

 > Requires an input **sound** file.
-A TextGrid with the annotated segments must be named after the input Sound file and located in the same folder (Praat standard).
+The script looks for a TextGrid with the same name as the Sound file and located in the same folder.

+**Output:**
+- TextGrid *_n0x - TextGrid file with processed tiers.
+This script does not overwrite the original TextGrid.